Stan Waterman (basketball)

-Stan Waterman (born May 1966) is an American college basketball coach who is the current head coach of the Delaware State Hornets men's basketball team.
+Stan Waterman (born May 20, 1966) is an American college basketball coach who is the current head coach of the Delaware State Hornets men's basketball team.

 Early life and education

 Waterman grew up in Wilmington, Delaware and attended Howard Career Center High School.
 Playing point guard, he was named Second Team All-State as a senior and earned an invitation to the Delaware High School All-Star Basketball Game.
 Waterman led the team to the state championship game in 1981 and the state semifinals in 1983.
 He received a scholarship to Delaware.
 Waterman sat out the 1985-86 season to focus on his studies.
 He made his first career start in February 1988 and finished with six points, seven assists, and five rebounds.
 Waterman earned a degree in sociology in 1988.
+In 1989, Waterman married his high school sweetheart, Robyn.